 The Mason Graduate

-Taken as a whole, this curriculum contributes to the development of the Mason graduate as articulated in the university’s vision statement: an engaged citizen and well-rounded scholar who is prepared to act.
-As students gradually develop their knowledges in these domains, they work toward ever increasing capacities to participate in their disciplinary and civic communities.
+Taken as a whole, this curriculum contributes to the development of the Mason graduate as articulated in the university’s vision statement so that students acquire the literacies and rhetorical competencies necessary to becoming engaged citizens and well-rounded scholars who are prepared to use writing to accomplish change in the world.

 Melzer, D. (2014).
 The connected curriculum: Designing a vertical transfer writing curriculum